privacysandstorm/privacysandstorm.github.io/content/_index.md

 ---
+geekdocAnchor: false
 title: 'Privacy Sandstorm'
 geekdocNav: true
 geekdocAlign: left
-geekdocAnchor: false
 ---
-# A Research Portal about Privacy and Advertising Proposals
+## Research Portal on Web Security, Privacy, and Advertising Proposals
 {{< columns size="small" >}}
 <p style="text-align:center">
 <img src="logos/privacy-sandstorm-logo-color.svg" />
 </p>

 <--->
-**Privacy Sandstorm** is a research portal that gathers resources about the [Privacy Sandbox](/proposals/privacy-sandbox) initiative from Google as well as [other proposals](/proposals/other) related to online advertising and privacy.
+**Privacy Sandstorm** is a research portal that gathers resources about the [Privacy Sandbox](/privacy-sandbox) initiative from Google as well as [other proposals](/other) related to online security, privacy, and advertising.
 Our main objectives are to:
 1. Give broader visibility to the findings from the research community in that space.
 2. Coordinate multidisciplinary approaches to evaluate and improve these proposals.